John Breckinridge (U.S. Attorney General)

 John Breckinridge (December 2, 1760 – December 14, 1806) was an American politician, militia officer, planter, and lawyer.
 He served several terms in the state legislatures of Virginia and Kentucky before being elected to the United States Senate.
 Breckinridge also served as the United States Attorney General during the second term of President Thomas Jefferson.
 He was the progenitor of Kentucky's Breckinridge family and the namesake of Breckinridge County, Kentucky.

 Breckinridge's father was a landowner and colonel in the Virginia militia who married into the Preston family.
-Breckinridge attended the College of William & Mary intermittently between 1780 and 1784; his attendance was interrupted by the American Revolutionary War and he was elected thrice to the Virginia House of Delegates.
-One of the youngest members of the house, this allowed him to meet many prominent politicians.
+Breckinridge attended the College of William & Mary intermittently between 1780 and 1784.
+His attendance there was interrupted by the American Revolutionary War, and also he was elected thrice to the Virginia House of Delegates, becoming one of the youngest members of the house; this allowed him to meet many prominent politicians.
 In 1785, Breckinridge married "Polly" Cabell, a member of the Cabell family.
-Despite a successful political career, letters from relatives in Kentucky convinced him to move to the western frontier.
-He established a slave plantation named "Cabell's Dale" near Lexington, Kentucky in 1793.
+Despite his successful political career, letters from relatives in Kentucky convinced him to move to the western frontier.
+He established a slave plantation named "Cabell's Dale" near Lexington, Kentucky, in 1793.

 Breckinridge continued his legal and political career and was appointed as the Attorney General of Kentucky soon after arriving.
 In November 1797, he resigned his office and was subsequently elected to the Kentucky House of Representatives.
 As a legislator, Breckinridge secured the passage of a more humane criminal code which abolished capital punishment for all offenses except first-degree murder.
 On a 1798 trip back to Virginia, an intermediary gave him Jefferson's Kentucky Resolutions, which denounced the Alien and Sedition Acts.
 At Jefferson's request, Breckinridge assumed credit for the modified resolutions he shepherded through the Kentucky General Assembly; Jefferson's authorship was not discovered until after Breckinridge's death.
 Although Breckinridge opposed calling a constitutional convention for the new state in 1799, he was elected as a Kentucky delegate.
 Due to his influence, the state's government remained comparatively aristocratic, maintaining protections for slaveowners and limiting the power of the electorate.
 Called the father of the resultant constitution, he emerged from the convention as the acknowledged leader of the state's Democratic-Republican Party and fellow delegates elected him as speaker of the Kentucky House of Representatives in 1799 and 1800.

 Elected to the Senate in 1800, Breckinridge functioned as Jefferson's floor leader, guiding administration bills through the chamber that was narrowly controlled by his party.
 Residents of the western frontier called for his nomination as vice president in 1804, but Jefferson appointed him as Attorney General in 1805 instead.
 He was the first cabinet-level official from the West but had little impact before his death from tuberculosis on December 14, 1806, at the age of 46.